 Mitsuwa Marketplace is a true hidden gem.
 The Japanese-style marketplace sells hard-to-find foods and baked goods.
 The center of the marketplace includes a food court of Asian cuisine, including everything from house-made udon noodles and ramen to fresh cut sushi.

 Broadening its already existing creative spirit, SoBeCa has welcomed the addition of three breweries in recent years.
 All three foster the same ideals of creating a laidback community space with exceptional brews.

 Barley Forge was Costa Mesa’s first-ever production brewery.
 It claims 10,000 square feet of tasting room, brewing, aging and bottling space.
 The tasting room also has a full kitchen, making it a one-stop shop for a beer and bites.

 Gunwhale Ales specializes in “Coastal Ales,” striking a balance between farmhouse brewing and hops-forward California beers.
 The bright tasting room also includes a dog-friendly patio, where you can enjoy a beer and food truck fare.

-Bootlegger's Brewery, opening in the summer of 2018, is the newest to the Costa Mesa brewery family.
-The brewery offers eight brews year round, with a series of rotating and limited release beers.
+Bootlegger's Brewery opened in the summer of 2018.
+It is the newest to the Costa Mesa brewery family and offers eight brews year round, with a series of rotating and limited release beers.

 Stay With Us